RawSanj/spring-redis-websocket/README.md

 * [Spring Boot] - An opinionated framework for building production-ready Spring applications.
 It favors convention over configuration and is designed to get you up and running as quickly as possible.
 * [Spring Data Redis] - Spring Data Redis provides easy configuration and access to Redis from Spring applications.
+* [Graal Native Image] - Native Image is a technology to ahead-of-time compile Java code to a standalone executable, called a native image.
 * [Redis] - Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+* [Testcontainers] - Testcontainers is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases or anything else that can run in a Docker container.
 * [Bootstrap] - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
 Custom Bootstrap theme - [Bootswatch Sketch].
 * [Docker] - Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
 * [NGINX] - NGINX is High Performance Load Balancer, Web Server, & Reverse Proxy.